gottfriedsz/falsehoods-quantum/README.md

 23. Eight qubits grouped together are a qubyte.
 24. An enterprise architect will tell me, when I have to use it.
 25. Business will tell me, when I have to use it.

-26. I have to learn strange languages to use quantum computers.
+26. I have to learn strange and new programming languages before I can use quantum computers.

     You can, if you want, but you don't have to.
-You can learn new languages that are specialized and developed by a certain vendor (like Q# https://azure.microsoft.com/en-us/resources/development-kit/quantum-computing/ by Microsoft or Silq https://silq.ethz.ch/).
-But you can also use languages Python to interact with qubits.
-A good list of resources can be found at https://github.com/qosf/awesome-quantum-software.
+You can learn new languages that are specialized and developed by a certain vendor (like [Q#](https://azure.microsoft.com/en-us/resources/development-kit/quantum-computing/) by Microsoft or
+    [Silq](https://silq.ethz.ch/).
+Additionally, you have the option to use languages like [OpenQASM](https://github.com/openqasm/) for describing quantum circuits.
+OpenQASM is an open-source quantum assembly language that allows you to define quantum operations and compose them into circuits.

+    However, languages like Python can be used to interact with qubits.
+A good list of resources can be found at [awesome-quantum-software](https://github.com/qosf/awesome-quantum-software) and you will find many familiar languages.

-27. My SHA256, MD5,... is safe enough for the next decade
+28. My SHA256, MD5,... is safe enough for the next decade

-28. I don't need quantum computers, I am in the cloud and already using kubernetes.
+29. I don't need quantum computers, I am in the cloud and already using kubernetes.
-29. More qubits is all you need.
+30. More qubits is all you need.
-30. Quantum computers need a lots of energy to cool down the qubits to near absolut zero.
+31. Quantum computers need a lots of energy to cool down the qubits to near absolut zero.
-31. There is nothing else then quantum circuits.
+32. There is nothing else then quantum circuits.
-32. As a developer I have to understand the full stack, from endusers UI down to cryogenic for how cool a qubit.
+33. As a developer I have to understand the full stack, from endusers UI down to cryogenic for how cool a qubit.
-33. Quantum computers are inexact and I don't can calculate Pi to last decimal.
+34. Quantum computers are inexact and I don't can calculate Pi to last decimal.
 35. I will have a quantum computer at home.
 36. Quantum computing is a hoax, it does actually not exist.
 37. Quantum computer will destroy the world since you can create wormwholes with it.